Knowledge base

 Public/Anonymous User

-It is not allowed to connect as a public or anonymous user.
+Connecting as a public or anonymous user is not allowed.
 You must have a valid user account to access your hosting space.

 FTPs (Secure FTP on a custom port)